Understanding Your Hormones: Estrogen

 Foods rich in phytoestrogens include:

 There are some key vitamins and minerals that help your body produce and effectively use estrogen.
-Try to eat more foods containing:
+The pituitary gland plays a crucial role in regulating reproductive hormones such as estrogen.

-- Vitamin B: Allows your body to create and use estrogen and is prevalent in dairy, meat, fish and fortified cereals.
+• Vitamin B: Allows your body to create and use estrogen and is prevalent in dairy, meat, fish and fortified cereals.

-3. Supplement to support hormone balance
+3. Supplement to Support Hormone Nalance

 Certain herbs have been studied for their potential to influence hormone levels in the body.
 These herbs are often referred to as adaptogens or phytoestrogens, and they may interact with the endocrine system to help regulate hormone balance.